cal-cs184-student/proj-webpage-bens/content/posts/final.md

 ## Goals and Deliverables

 The primary goal for this project will be to render an infinitely generating landscape using raymarching.
+As a stretch goal, we want to make this landscape look pretty.

 ### Primary Objectives